About Council on International Educational Exchange (CIEE)

 Housing arrangements vary depending on the program selected.

 See the CIEE website for specific details: http://www.ciee.org/study-abroad/.

 Click on the link for information about Dates and Costs for CIEE.

 by Catherine Bagwell

-Students applying for CIEE programs will need to complete the online UR Office of Int'l Education (OIE) application (by clicking the "Apply Now" button above).
+Students applying for CIEE programs will need to complete the online UR Office of Int'l Education application (by clicking the "Apply Now" button above).
 After receiving conditional acceptance by UR, students will also need to complete the CIEE application.
 To make this dual-process easier, if you are approved by Richmond, the Office of International Education will forward your transcript to CIEE to help complete your CIEE application.

 Students on most programs are required to apply for a student visa prior to departure.
 CIEE will assist students with this process.

 Before applying to a CIEE program in France, students should contact Chris Klein about the time required to obtain a French visa.

 For additional information about the CIEE programs available, contact Amy Bergmann in the Office of International Education.
 Contact Chris Klein for advising for the program options in France.
 Contact Michele Cox for additional advising regarding the Czech Republic or Russia options.

 This document represents the most accurate information available at the time of publication.
 Statements contained herein are not contractual obligations, and verbal or other representations that are inconsistent with or not contained within the document are not binding.
 The University of Richmond reserves the right to change without specific notice programs and the conditions under which they are offered.